Households that regularly use much more water than the average now pay extra for their water supply.

 Visit the Government's Tenancy Services website(external link) for information about tenants and their water use.

-How do I manage excess water bills when tenants have changed in the middle of a billing period?
+If tenants change in the middle of a billing period

 At the beginning and end of each tenancy, it is a good idea to agree with your tenant/landlord on how to do the first and final readings of the water meter.